babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

 * `DM_RECORD`, `DM_NEXT`, `DM_END`, `DM_PLAY`: Start recording a dynamic macro.
 Once you start recording, basic keycodes will get stored.
 When replaying the macro, all keys you press before `DM_NEXT` or `DM_END` will get pressed at the same time.
 For example the sequence `DM_RECORD`, `KC_CTRL`, `KC_A`, `DM_NEXT`, `KC_BSPC`, `DM_END` will record a macro that when played will execute the sequence Ctrl+a, Backspace.
 In `keyboard.inc` is defined macro `DYNAMIC_MACRO_MAX_LENGTH` that defines the maximum length of the macro to be recorded.
 You can increase it for the price of RAM.
 The example above requires 4 units of length to be saved (Ctrl, A, next, Backspace).

-* `CLEAR`: clears keyboard, sets all chords to the default state and switches the pseudolayer to the default one.
+* `CLEAR_KB`: clears keyboard, sets all chords to the default state and switches the pseudolayer to the default one.
 Basically the emergency stop button.

 * `RESET`: Go to the DFU flashing mode.